 What is Toujeo?

-Toujeo (insulin glargine) is a man-made form of a hormone that is produced in the body.
+Toujeo is a man-made form of a hormone that is produced in the body.
 Insulin is a hormone that works by lowering levels of glucose (sugar) in the blood.
 Insulin glargine is a long-acting insulin that starts to work several hours after injection and keeps working evenly for 24 hours.

-The Toujeo SoloStar injection pen is used to improve blood sugar control in adults and children who are 6 years of age and older with diabetes mellitus.
+Toujeo is used to improve blood sugar control in adults and children who are 6 years of age and older with diabetes mellitus.